Junior Freshman (1st year)

 - CL1210 Greek and Roman Art and Architecture

-- HA1006 Introduction to the Practice of Art History
+- HA1007 Introduction to Medieval Art History and History

 - HA1010 Introduction to the History of European Art and Architecture I

 - HI1219 Popes, Kings and Crusaders, c.
 1075-c.1250

 - HI1215 Europe 1215-1517